• Recipe Index

 To cook in the air fryer.

 • Place the salmon fillets in the basket with space between them.
-Cook in for 6-8 minutes if you have 4 thin fillets or 8-10 minutes if you have 2 thick fillets.
+Cook for 6-8 minutes if you have 4 thin fillets or 8-10 minutes if you have 2 thick fillets.

 Notes